·

 What does not change:

-• Trigger events prescribing a refreshed certificate (Section 80 (3) GEG).
+• Trigger events prescribing a refreshed certificate.

 Climate targets and "black sheep" — avoid a misconception